-The Yellow Ribbon Program, part of the Post 9/11 GI Bill, is a voluntary program that allows universities to fund additional tuition expenses that exceed the amount of the core benefit provided by the Post 9/11 GI Bill, which is capped at $26,042.81, if attending a private institution for 2021-2022.
+The Yellow Ribbon Program, part of the Post 9/11 GI Bill, is a voluntary program that allows universities to fund additional tuition expenses that exceed the amount of the core benefit provided by the Post 9/11 GI Bill, which is capped at $26,381.37, if attending a private institution for 2022-2023.
+Students must qualify for Post 9/11 GI Benefits at the 100% benefit level to participate.
 Institutions participating in the Yellow Ribbon Program can contribute up to 50% of the expenses that exceed the base benefit, and the Department of Veterans Affairs will match the amount provided by the institution.

 Delaware Law will fund all eligible JD students with an unlimited contribution per student, not to exceed the cost of tuition.